Education

 Take a journey through the life of migrating monarchs with our incredible docents at the Pacific Grove Monarch Sanctuary!
 During migration season (November-February), the Sanctuary is a great spot to learn about monarchs, local pollinators, and food webs.

-The Museum is proud to offer free educational opportunities throughout Monterey County and beyond.
-To support these efforts, schools that are able should consider a donation of $1 per visiting student.
+The Museum is proud to offer free educational opportunities throughout Monterey County.
+To support these efforts, schools that are able should consider a donation of $100 per field trip visit.

 Field Trip Scheduling